AaronSinn/Currency-Converter/README.md

 # Currency-Converter

-This project converts international currencies.
+This project converts international currencies using the https://exchangeratesapi.io/ API.
 I made this as a way of learning Javascript and APIs.